SvenGroot/JumboCore/doc/UserGuide/Tutorial2.md

 {
 ```

-This function signature takes a [`RecordReader`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Jet_Jobs_JobSettingAttribute.htm)
+This function signature takes a [`RecordReader<T>`][] from which the input is read, instead of a
-from which the input is read, instead of a record instance.
-It also has a [`TaskContext`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Jet_TaskContext.htm)
+record instance.
+It also has a [`TaskContext`][] parameter, which we’ll need to access the job
-parameter, which we’ll need to access the job settings.
-Note that I’ve applied the [`AllowRecordReuseAttribute`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Jet_AllowRecordReuseAttribute.htm)
+settings.
+Note that I’ve applied the [`AllowRecordReuseAttribute`][] attribute to the method, to
-attribute to the method, to tell Jumbo it’s okay to reuse record object instances for the input,
+tell Jumbo it’s okay to reuse record object instances for the input, which improves performance by
-which improves performance by reducing GC pressure.
+reducing GC pressure.

-One interesting thing to note is that for the output record type, we’re using [`Pair<string, int>`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_IO_Pair_2.htm),
+One interesting thing to note is that for the output record type, we’re using [`Pair<string,
-so we’re using `String` instead of [`Utf8String`](https://www.ookii.org/docs/jumbo-2.0/html/Properties_T_Ookii_Jumbo_IO_Utf8String.htm).
+int>`][], so we’re using [`String`][] instead of [`Utf8String`][].
+This is because we want to be
-This is because we want to be able to use a case-insensitive string comparer, and there is none for
+able to use a case-insensitive string comparer, and there is none for [`Utf8String`][].
+Of course,
-`Utf8String`.
-Of course, you could write one, but since the .Net `String` class already has one
+you could write one, but since the .Net [`String`][] class already has one we’ll use that instead.
-we’ll use that instead.
-This limits our ability to use record reuse, but since we'll be converting
+This limits our ability to use record reuse, but since we'll be converting records to string anyway
-records to string anyway to split the words, it doesn't really matter.
+to split the words, it doesn't really matter.

 The first thing the method should do is read the list of ignore patterns: